Junior and Senior Year

-- Take non-required courses that allow you to explore your intellectual interests and diversify your outlook on the world
+- Take non-required courses that allow you to explore your intellectual interests and diversify your skillset and outlook on the world

 - If you plan to apply to a professional or other graduate program, educate yourself about its requirements (e.g., academic course prerequisites, entrance exam, etc.), compose an appropriate CV or resume, and pursue academic and experiential opportunities that will help you become a competitive applicant

-- Take advantage of opportunities to develop your professional connections by working with Career Services and Career Connections, and through programs such as SLU Connect, Shadow-A-Saint, and Laurentians in Residence, as well as career and networking events sponsored by the Alumni Council and the Board of Trustees
+- Take advantage of opportunities to develop your professional connections by working with the Center for Career Excellence and Career Connections, and through programs and events such as SLU Connect, Laurentians in Residence, and Internship Fellowships, as well as career and networking events sponsored by the Alumni Council and the Board of Trustees

 You should familiarize yourself with department-specific opportunities posted on the webpages of your major department and talk with your academic advisor about your post-graduation interests and plans.